syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/umldiagram.md

 ### Association

-Association is basically a set of links that connects elements of an UML model.
-The type of association are as follows.
+Association is basically a set of links that connects elements of a UML model.
+The type of association is as follows.

     1. Directional
     2. BiDirectional